codefellows-seattle-aspdotnet-401d1/class01-CsharpBasics/lab01-duane/README.md

 	- What did you learn during this assignment?
 	I learned much more about building while loops for C#.
-    - What resources did you utilize for this assingment? microsoft docs the ta's and fellow students. '
+    - What resources did you utilize for this assingment? microsoft docs the ta's and fellow students.

+	Lab 2

+	How long did it take you to complete this assignment?
+2.5 hours.

+	What did you struggle with?
+Why?
+How did you solve? figuring out how to implement a throw into my project.

+	What were you confident in?
+Why?
+	Wrapping my code into a try and catching exceptions folowing the demo example was easy enough.

+	What did you learn during this assignment?
+	I learned about the throw and how to catch an exception that is thrown. '

+	What resources did you utilize for this assingment?
+	Course demo, google, microsoft docs